Updated on December 11th, 2022

 Speak to Classmates

-Speaking to other students with the same or a similar major is a simple way to begin networking as a college student.
-Many courses have students who are at different points in their education and with a range of pre-existing connections, making them a good resource.
+Many college students overlook the potential of networking with classmates, despite its benefits.
+Speaking to other students with the same or a similar major is a simple yet effective way to begin networking as a college student.
+Many courses have students who are at different points in their education and with a range of pre-existing industry connections already, making them a good resource.
 Plus, getting started is easy as students have regular contact with one another.

 Another benefit of networking with classmates is potential social and academic support.
 Forming study groups is often easier, for example, if students network with each other.